A Unified Phase-Field Fourier Neural Network Framework for Topology Optimization: Introduction

 This paper is organized as follows.
-The mathematical formulation for phase-field topology optimization is established in Section 2, where the conventional $L^2$ gradient flow is contrasted with the proposed neural network-based alternating scheme.
-Section 3 then delves into the core methodology of the APF-FNNs, detailing the FNN architecture and the formulation of physics-driven loss functions for diverse multi-physics problems.
-The performance and versatility of the APF-FNNs are demonstrated in Section 4 across a range of 2D and 3D numerical benchmarks.
-The paper concludes in Section 5 with a summary of key findings and an outlook on future research directions.
+Section~\ref{sec:pf-to} establishes the mathematical formulation for phase-field topology optimization and contrasts the conventional $L^2$ gradient-flow solution strategy with the proposed neural network-based alternating scheme.
+Section~\ref{sec:method} presents the APF-FNN methodology, including the FNN architecture, the construction of physics-driven loss functions for diverse multiphysics problems, and the associated gradient computation strategy.
+Section~\ref{sec:experiments} demonstrates the performance and versatility of APF-FNNs on a range of 2D and 3D numerical benchmarks.
+Concluding remarks and future research directions are provided in Section~\ref{sec:conclusion}.